Every few weeks, someone emails me asking for the best short-term investment.

 Low-risk investments are investments that give you a bit more than the risk-free rate… but not that much more.

 Municipal Bonds and Funds

 A municipal bond can be a general obligation (GO) bond or a revenue bond.
-A GO bond is a bond that isn't backed by some kind of revenue source.
-A revenue bond is a bond that is secured by a revenue source, like a toll road or some other tax, like hotel or gas taxes.
+A GO bond is a bond that isn’t backed by a revenue source.
+A revenue bond is one that has a revenue source, like a toll road or some other tax.

 Short Term Bonds and Funds